Edward William Cole: Early life

 Cole was born at Woodchurch, Kent, England, to Harriet Cole, on 4 January 1832.
 Harriet's husband, Amos Cole, was on the hulks in Plymouth at the time of Edward's conception and therefore Amos could not be Edward's father, whose identity remains unknown.
 Harriet herself was both illegitimate and illiterate.
 Cole received little formal education and he himself confirmed that "he had as a boy only six months' schooling."

 When Cole was four, despite no record of a divorce, his mother Harriet married again to Thomas Watson, on 27 February 1836, just two months before Amos was transported to Van Diemen's Land on 24 April, 1836.
 Aged 18, Cole moved to London in 1850 with £20.
 On 14 April 1850, he migrated to the Cape Colony aboard the 'Dalhousie' and had some success as a farmer and enjoyed botanical explorations.
 On November 11, 1852 Cole arrived at Cole's Wharf (no relation) in Melbourne, Victoria.
-He spent some time on the diggings at various jobs.

 Bookseller

-On 30 September 1865, Cole started a bookshop at the Eastern Market, Melbourne, with a stock of 600 volumes.
-His total takings at the end of October amounted to £15 12s., most of which was spent in buying fresh stock.
-He gradually prospered moving to bigger and better stalls.
-Though Cole had little education he read a great deal, and in 1867, under the pseudonym of "Edwic", he published The Real Place in History of Jesus and Paul, which is largely a discussion on the validity of miracles.
-The last paragraph of the book stated that it had been written largely to show what Jesus was not, and that he hoped to publish another book showing "what he really was and Paul also, namely that they were two honest visionaries".
-No one in Melbourne or Sydney would publish it.

 With the pending redevelopment of the Eastern Market, in December 1873 Cole moved to a building a little further down Bourke Street, and opened a book shop grandly named "Coles Book Arcade", where his flair for publicity made it a success.
 Meanwhile, the new Eastern Market had opened in 1879, but it was not a success, most vendors finding better conditions and lower rents at the Queen Victoria Market.
 Cole offered to rent the whole of the market in 1881, to which the City of Melbourne agreed.
-He engaged a band, spent a comparatively large sum on advertising, and made the market a popular resort, rather than a place to buy fresh food, a model which proved a success.
+He marketed it as a leisure centre rather than a place to buy fresh food, a model which proved a success.
 After one year, Council did not renew the lease, hoping to capitalise on Cole's initiative, but it was never again so popular.
 Cole then began negotiations for a building further down Bourke Street near the General Post Office.